yurishkuro/opentracing-tutorial/go/lesson02/README.md

 ### Tracing individual functions

 In [Lesson 1](../lesson01) we wrote a program that creates a trace that consists of a single span.
-That single span combined two operations performed by the propgram, formatting the output string and printing it.
+That single span combined two operations performed by the program, formatting the output string and printing it.
 Let's move those operations into standalone functions first:

 ```go